Hey there, I’m Mike and if you’ve ever why’s your car battery hot or at an unusually high temperature, this is the article for you.

 Batteries overheating and other issues

-In truth, it’s hard to physically tell if you’re dealing with an overheating car battery.
+In truth, if you’re wondering “why is my car battery hot to the touch?”, it’s hard to physically tell if you’re dealing with an overheating car battery.
 In most cases, other symptoms will start showing up before you get to the bottom of an overheating battery.

 But can a car battery get too hot?
 Is it normal for a battery to feel hot after driving?
 If so, why is the car battery getting hot?